vijayeox/jenkinsdemo-API/deployment/README.md

 <h4>OroCRM</h4>

 - Create a database  **_oro_crm_** with a user **_crmuser_** and granting all previleges to the user in database.
+>sudo mysql -u root -p
+mysql>create database oro_crm;
+mysql>CREATE USER 'crmuser'@'localhost' IDENTIFIED BY '<password>';
+mysql>GRANT ALL PRIVILEGES ON `oro_crm` . * TO 'crmuser'@'localhost' identified by '<password>';

 -A Database migration should be perform using the following commannd &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_[Note: You should be in the oxzion3.0 root folder to perform the command]_

+Ensure the Installed flag in parameters.yml under env folder is initially set to false before you start your build
+>sudo rm -R temp
+>mkdir temp
+>unzip build.zip -d temp
+>cd temp/integrations/crm
->php integrations/orocrm/bin/console oro:install --env=prod --timeout=30000 --application-url="http://localhost:8075/crm/public" --organization-name="Vantage Agora" --user-name="admin" --user-email="admin@example.com" --user-firstname="Admin" --user-lastname="User" --user-password="admin" --language=en --formatting-code=en_US
+>php bin/console oro:install --env=prod --timeout=30000 --application-url="http://localhost:8075/crm/public" --organization-name="Vantage Agora" --user-name="admin" --user-email="admin@example.com" --user-firstname="Admin" --user-lastname="User" --user-password="admin" --language=en --formatting-code=en_US

+If it fails for some reason start with an empy database and remove the cache folder
+>rm -R var/cache/*

+After the migration is completed replace the parameters.yml in the env folder from the /var/www/crm/config folder on the instance after deployment
+>cp config/parameters.yml ~/env/integrations/orocrm/config/

-sudo apt-get install -y supervisor
+sudo apt-get install -y supervisor sudo apt-get install redis-server sudo apt install php7.0-opcache sudo phpenmod opcache

 <h4>Mattermost</h4>